rinkaku (輪郭):

 Asked to document the event by the artist's father, gallerist and art expert Franco Toselli, my work was to observe and shoot photos of important moments during the lesson, to give an idea of who was there (the students, the professor, giacomo and franco, various artists and friends of the toselli family).

-The work was done entirely on film: I used one roll of Fomapan 400 on a Nikon SP, using the natural light from the only window in the room.
+The work was done entirely on film, using the natural light from the only window in the room.

 biennolo 2023 - talitha kum